bueler/mccarthy/projects/2022/kinematic/README.md

 ## references and reading

-This reference paper is available in the current directory:
+Three reference PDFs are available in the current directory:

+  * E. Bueler (2022a). *A synthetic, time-dependent glacier for testing surface kinematical inversion*, unpublished.  _This is the `synglac.pdf` note mentioned below._
+  * FIXME: I WILL PUT IT IN.
+E. Bueler (2022b). *A new kinematical conservation law for glaciers*, unpublished.   _A draft of a paper I am writing._
-  * Gudmundsson, G. H., & Bauder, A. (1999). _Towards an indirect determination of the mass‐balance distribution of glaciers using the kinematic boundary condition._ Geografiska Annaler: Series A, Physical Geography, 81(4), 575-583.
+  * G. H. Gudmundsson & A. Bauder (1999). *Towards an indirect determination of the mass‐balance distribution of glaciers using the kinematic boundary condition*, Geografiska Annaler: Series A, Physical Geography, 81(4), 575-583.  _Shows inversion of the SKE, and addresses how to recover the vertical surface velocity $w|_s$._

-FIXME:  I will also put in a draft of a paper I am writing, _A new kinematical conservation law for glaciers_.

 ## getting started